cubing/unofficial.cubing.net/README.md

 bun run script/add-competition.ts -- SomeCompetition2023 fto magic
 ```

-Then add the appropriate CSV files.
+Then add the appropriate CSV files and push to a branch using `git` to make a pull request.